esl/elixirconf-eu-jekyll/_speakers/lorenzo-sinisi.md

 github: lorenzosinisi

 ---
 <p>Lorenzo is a seasoned software engineer now working and living in Berlin.
-He is a consult for companies that want to expand their business globally using Elixir and other scalable technologies. </p>
+He is a consultant for companies that want to expand their business globally using Elixir and other scalable technologies. </p>